garygr2002/Rebalance/README.md

 ### Code Metrics

-As of version v1.3.1 (2 May 2022), the software consists of the following:
+As of version v1.4.0 (15 June 2022), the software consists of the following:

-* 209 Java code files organized into 16 packages
+* 212 Java code files organized into 16 packages
-* 5,069 blank lines inserted for code readability
+* 5,158 blank lines inserted for code readability
-* 12,672 comment lines written for code understandability (take a look and tell me if I succeeded)
+* 12,940 comment lines written for code understandability (take a look and tell me if I succeeded)
-* 13,659 Java code lines
+* 13,882 Java code lines

 Thanks to [Cloc](http://cloc.sourceforge.net/) for bringing us the metrics for blank, comment, and code line counts.
 I arrived at the package count by hand (or more precisely, eyeball) using the Project View in the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/).